Hippocampome-Org/Time/README.md

 # Time

 This framework uses Evolutionary algorithms (EAs) to optimize Izhikevich model parameters.
+Models with up to 4-compartments can be tuned to reproduce experimentally recorded spike times.

 Required libraries: